-LMS software helps educational institutions and businesses better manage their online learning programs—which can be an incredibly effective way to improve employee engagement and retention while increasing employee skill levels.
+LMS software, or computer based training software, helps educational institutions and businesses better manage their online learning programs—which can be an incredibly effective way to improve employee engagement and retention while increasing employee skill levels.
 Rather than having to manually manage and track all of the workflows that are involved with ensuring employees have access to and complete learning programs, LMS systems help automate the entire process, from start to finish.
 Functionality includes:

 |Certification and compliance management||Includes setting up, tracking and managing certification programs for industries that require employee certification to perform a specific job duty.
 This also manages compliance training, which could be a need for any industry.|